-The EECS Department is organized into two divisions:
+The largest department in the College of Engineering, EECS is organized into two divisions:

 which administer top-ranking undergraduate programs in:

-The U-M is located in Ann Arbor, which is consistently rated one of the most desirable, livable cities in the U.S.
+EECS is located on the U-M North Campus in Ann Arbor, which is consistently rated one of the most desirable, livable cities in the U.S.

-EECS alumni are helping solve critical societal issues as international leaders for companies and agencies such as Apple, Google, Intel, Qualcomm, AMD, NASA, Lockheed Martin, Motorola, GE, IBM Research Labs and Microsoft.
-Join this exclusive group as one of the leaders and inventors who are shaping and changing our world.
+EECS alumni are helping to solve critical societal issues as international leaders for companies and agencies such as Apple, Google, Intel, Qualcomm, AMD, NASA, Ford, Lockheed Martin, Motorola, GE, IBM Research Labs, and Microsoft.
+Join this exclusive group as one of the leaders and inventors who are shaping and changing our world for the better.